List of Drawn Together characters: The Network Head

-The Network Head, named Scott, is the primary antagonist in the film.
+The Network Head (voiced by Vernon Wells) is the primary antagonist in the film.
 As his name suggests, he is the head of the television network airing the show.
 He lost his wife and his daughter, Sasha, who was killed in the car crash after her daughter saw a billboard depicting Foxxy and Clara making simulated love, and fell into a vat of acid.
 This made the Network Head try to cancel the show to exact his revenge for his family.
 He designed a robot named I.S.R.A.E.L.
 (Intelligent Smart Robot Animation Eraser Lady) to have the housemates erased from existence.
-The Network Head was defeated and killed after being impaled on a spike, but despite this, his plan to cancel the show has succeeded as the cast ended up being erased afterwards.
+The Network Head is defeated and killed after being impaled on a spike, but despite this, his plan to cancel the show succeeds as the cast ends up being erased afterwards.